-On November 30, 2011, Dalton McGuinty's Liberal government introduced Bill 13, the so-called Accepting Schools Act, which was passed into law on June 5, 2012.
+On November 30, 2011, the Dalton McGuinty / Kathleen Wynne Liberal government introduced Bill 13, the so-called Accepting Schools Act, which was passed into law on June 5, 2012.

 The bill pretends to be about anti-bullying, but in reality, is trying to sneak in a radical, sexualized agenda by legislating the Premier’s gay “equity” curriculum, thus giving it the force of law.

 The proposed legislation contains several other components that attack freedom of religion, freedom of association and parental rights.
 A subsequent press conference by opponents of the bill, generated a firestorm of media coverage, a summary of which is provided at a special web page here.

 This article will outline some of the most problematic elements of Dalton's Bill 13.

 Part 9 of the Bill will require, by law, that all schools, including Catholic, permit openly homosexual student clubs.
 These clubs are called gay-straight alliances (GSAs) although the bill permits similar clubs by another name.
 In the United States where GSAs have been common for over 15 years, they are known for being hubs of homosexual activism that celebrate gay pride, and agitate for things like same-sex marriage.